 Like any other debt instrument, preferred stock guarantees regular payments of a preferred dividend.
 Many investors invest in preferred stock when looking for a steady cash income.
 While interest payments on regular debt cannot be missed without risking going into default, preferred dividend on the hybrid debt of preferred stock can be suspended from time to time.
 However, any omitted payments must be accumulated and made up for later.

-Even though preferred stock pays out regular cash income, it does not promise the return of the investment principal like a corporate bond, as the company intends to hold the investment as equity capital.
-In certain cases, regular debt holdings may be converted to preferred stock as equity contributions when a company seeks relief from its obligations of paying back debt principals at the upcoming due dates.
+According to Investopedia, even though preferred stock pays out regular cash income, it does not promise the return of the investment principal like a corporate bond, as the company intends to hold the investment as equity capital.
+In certain cases, regular debt holdings may be converted to preferred stock as equity contributions when a company seeks relief from its obligations of paying back debt principals at upcoming due dates.
 Preferred stock is always listed in the equity section of a company's balance sheet.

 Creditor-Like Rights and Liabilities

-Like creditors that provide debt financing without having control over company operations, preferred shareholders are also granted no voting rights over management issues.
+The Corporate Finance Institute reports that like creditors who provide debt financing without having control over company operations, preferred shareholders are also granted no voting rights over management issues.
 Preferred stock as non-voting equity does not bear the ultimate liability of a company's failure.
 In a liquidation and bankruptcy proceedings, both creditors and preferred shareholders get preferential treatment over holders of common stock.